Last updated on April 12th, 2021 at 02:31 pm

 Where else can you walk in an abandoned hotel in the heart of the jungle, safely visit the favela, get to know the local culture, and take part in a colorful carnival?
-Read here Brazil sim card for tourist.
+Read here Brazil sim card for tourist and how to get from Rio de Janeiro airport to city center.

 Only in Rio!